-The term assessment criteria specify how the student performance in respect of the trade's learning outcomes are to be recognised.
+The term assessment criteria specifies how the student performance in respect of the trade's learning outcomes are to be recognised.

-They are statements which specify the standards that must be met and what evidence will be taken to show achievement of learning outcomes.
+They are statements which specify the standards that must be met and evidence which will be taken to show achievement of learning outcomes.